matrix-io/matrix-rhal/README.md

 ![https://crates.io/crates/matrix_rhal](https://img.shields.io/badge/crates.io-v0.0.0-orange.svg?longCache=true)

 MATRIX RHAL is the Rust implementation of MATRIX HAL.
-The goal is to center around calling the MATRIX Kernel Modules and have most/all of HAL rewritten in this layer.
+The goal is to center around calling the MATRIX Kernel Modules and have most/all of HAL's features in this layer.

 # Roadmap

-This will be a bare minimum roadmap on what features are working.
-It's safe to assume that some of these will require further calibration and testing.
+Below are the current/planned features in RHAL.

 - [x] Device information
 - [x] Sensor Reading